-5. Content is a big part of equation here.
+5. Content is a big part of the equation here.
 Write in a way that is natural and not overly promotional.
 Never keyword stuff your content.
 Two to three percent is fine.
-Structure your page content for attention grabbing titles that are tagged appropriatelt using H2, H3 tags.
+Structure your page content for attention-grabbing titles that are tagged appropriately using H2, H3 tags.
 The length of your content and how long you keep your readers engaged matters.
 Longer more engaging creates dwell time signals.
 Use bucket brigades and click magnets and outsource to authority domains for a given subject matter within your content.

 7. Add an SSL certificate to secure your website will give you a ranking signal with Google.
-Secure websites do better than those then are less secure so the best way to show this is by converting your url from http to https signifies SSL certification.
+Secure websites do better than those they are less secure so the best way to show this is by converting your URL from HTTP to https signifies SSL certification.

 Getting your website onto page one in mobile search means making sure your website is mobile friendly.